GENERAL GOVERNMENT CABINET

 nursing upon meeting requirements of the program.

-competent to practice nursing safely and who are eligible to take the NCLEX-RN
+nursing safely and who are eligible to take the NCLEX-RN or NCLEX-PN examinations.

 "Registered nursing program" means a program of nursing organized and